rubenrabb01/Modeling-MacFish-database/Depth use.md

 ![Mean_depth](/Plots/Mean_depth_date.png "Mean_depth")

 - We see that between August and November 2017 _wels_ show many data points with equal values
-- Wether this is indicating complete lack of vertical movement or stationarity is unlikely so it must related to some error during the sampling process/dataset creation
+- Wether this is indicating complete lack of vertical movement or stationarity is unlikely so it must be related to some error during the sampling process/dataset creation
+- We could partilly correct this by removing those data points or running stan_glmer, brglmer or MCMC models (**pending**)